IshantL/OOPS-in-JS/README.md

 Primitives are copy by value, reference type are copied by reference.

 4. Working with properties

+circle.location = {x:1}
+circle[location] ={x:1}

+use case:1. when we want dunamic access then

+const propertyname = "location";
+circle[propertyname]

+case 2: when there is special character in the property name const propertyname = "center-location";
+circle[propertyname]

+to iterate we have for-in loop

 5. Private Properties
 6. Getters/ Setters